francistinao/ts-performance-analyzer/README.md

 ## Overview

-The **TypeScript Performance Analyzer** is a tool designed to help developers understand and optimize the performance of their TypeScript projects.
+The **TypeScript Performance Analyzer** is a package designed to help developers understand and optimize the performance of their TypeScript projects.
 It provides insights into the number of files, lines, and types in a project, and measures the time taken for type-checking.
 The tool also offers suggestions for improving performance, making it an invaluable resource for large-scale TypeScript applications.

 ## Features